mdn/content/files/en-us/web/api/htmlinputelement/showpicker/index.md

 The **`HTMLInputElement.showPicker()`** method returns a promise that resolves when a browser picker is shown to the user.
-It must be called in response to a user gesture such as touch or mouse click, otherwise it will reject.
+It must be called in response to a user gesture such as a touch gesture or mouse click; otherwise it will reject.
 For security reasons, it also rejects when it's called in a cross-origin iframe.

 ## Syntax